 Bake until loaf is golden brown an a toothpick inserted comes out clean, about 55 minutes*.
 Cool in the pan for 5 minutes, then transfer to a wire rack.
 Serve warm or at room temperature.
 (The bread can be wrapped with plastic wrap and stored at room temperature for up to 3 days.)

-*Mine was tricky and took 1 hour and 5 minutes to finish.
-Normally, my oven cooks things fast but the center of this bread did not want to set for me.
+*Baking was tricky for my loaf.
+It took 1 hour and 5 minutes to finish.
+Normally, my oven cooks things fast, but the center of this bread did not want to set for me.

 Fail for me on this one because I am pretty sure I jumped the gun on the bananas.
 Though they were spotty and brown, the banana flavor didn't permeate through the bread in the way that I wanted.
 The Kahlua was a nice touch, and so were the chocolate chips, but this was not the chocolate banana bread that I was longing for.